Gelio/the-project-game/README.md

 dotnet run <comm_server_addr> <comm_server_port> <game_name> [config_file]
 ```

 to start a single Player.
-The terminal you ran the command in should now display sent and received messages.
+The terminal you ran the command in should now display the logs.

 ## Testing

+### Communication Server & Game Master (Typescript)

 The following command runs the tests: